Quantitative Determination of the Critical Points of Mott Metal-Insulator Transition in Strongly Correlated Systems: Results

-\textit{Two classes of solutions}.
-Now we turn to discuss two classes of solutions: (i) the solution from the metallic phase towards to the critical point of MIT (the metallic-phase solution); and (ii) the solution from the insulating phase towards to the critical point of MIT (the insulating-phase solution), and then show that the average number of bound electrons $n_{b}$ as the order parameter of MIT can give a natural explanation of the difference between the metallic and insulating solutions. we have made a series of calculations for $n_{b}$, and the results of the metallic solution of $n_{b}$ (red dotted-line) and the insulating solution (blue solid-line) are plotted in Fig.~\ref{fig2}, where $U_{c1}=4.7$ denoted by blue solid-line and $U_{c2}=6.4$ denoted by red dashed-line are the critical points of the insulator to metal transition and metal to insulator transition, respectively.
-Hence the results in Fig.~\ref{fig2} show that apart from a metallic phase at the weak interaction ($U<U_{c1}$) and a insulating phase at the strong interaction ($U>U_{c2}$), there is an intermediate interaction regime ($U_{c1}<U<U_{c2}$), where the metallic solution coexists with the insulating solution.
-Within this intermediate interaction regime, $n_{b}$ as a function of $U$ exhibits a hysteretic behavior since both metallic and insulating solutions are found to be attractive points of a particle-hole symmetry system \cite{Loon2020}.
-The present results in Fig.~\ref{fig1} and Fig.~\ref{fig2} therefore show that $n_{b}$ is a more suitable order parameter to give a more proper description of the Mott MIT in a strong correlation system.
+As to the two classes of solutions, (i) the solution from the metallic phase towards the critical interaction of MIT (the metallic-phase solution $U_{c2}$ ) and (ii) the solution from the insulating phase towards the critical point of MIT (the insulating-phase solution $U_{c1}$ ), the LQSF $L_{o}$ as a more proper physical quantity of MIT can give a natural explanation of the difference between the metallic and insulating solutions.
+In this case, we have made a series of calculations for $2L_{o}$, and the results of the metallic solution of $2L_{o}$ (red dotted-line) and the insulating solution (blue solid-line) are plotted in Fig.~\ref{fig2}, where $U_{c1}=4.7$ and $U_{c2}=6.5$ are the critical points of the insulator-to-metal transition and the metal-to-insulator transition, respectively.

+Our findings of the critical interactions are in agreement with the DMFT results from the numerical renormalization group solver\cite{Bulla1999} $U_{c1}=5.0$ and $U_{c2}=5.88$, and the dynamical density renormalization group method\cite{Karski2005} $U_{c1}=4.76$ and $U_{c2}=6.14$.
+The results in Fig.~\ref{fig2} show that apart from a metallic phase in the weak interaction region ($U<U_{c1}$) and an insulating phase in the strong interaction region ($U>U_{c2}$), there is an intermediate interaction region ($U_{c1}<U<U_{c2}$), where the metallic solution coexists with the insulating solution.
+Within this intermediate interaction region, $2L_{o}$ as a function of $U$ exhibits a hysteretic behavior since both the metallic and insulating solutions are found to be attractive points of a particle-hole symmetry system \cite{Loon2020}.
+The present results in Fig.~\ref{fig1} and Fig.~\ref{fig2} therefore show that $L_{o}$ is a more proper physical parameter to give a quantitative description of the Mott MIT in a strong correlation system.